timhay68/secure-aws-config-client-simple/README.md

 and not 'local'.

 The following configurations will then be found in application-prod.yml.

-Configure `spring.datasource.jdbc-url` as required, depending on the location, type and name of your database.

 Set `secure-aws-config.parameters.region` or `secure-aws-config.secrets.region` to the region in which your account created the corresponding parameters/secrets.